peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public static System.Collections.Generic.IList ParseAddresses(
         string addressValue);

-Not documented yet.
+Generates a list of NamedAddress objects from a comma-separated list of addresses.
+Each address must follow the syntax accepted by the one-argument constructor of NamedAddress.

+<b>Parameters:</b>

+ * <i>addressValue</i>: A comma-separate list of addresses in the form of a text string.

+<b>Return Value:</b>

+A list of addresses generated from the "addressValue" parameter.

 ### ToString

     public override string ToString();

 Converts this object to a text string.
+This will generally be the form of this NamedAddress object as it could appear in a "To" header field.

 <b>Return Value:</b>